Repsol warns potential YPF investors of lawsuits

 Argentina expropriated the 51 percent of YPF (YPFD.BA) owned by Repsol, saying that the company needed to invest more to address the South American country’s energy shortage.

-Argentine Planning Minister Julio De Vido approached Brazil’s state-run oil company Petrobras over investment in YPF last week.
+Argentine Planning Minister Julio De Vido approached Brazil’s state-run oil company Petrobras over investment in YPF last week and plans to contact other foreign oil companies such as Exxon (XOM.N), Chevron (CVX.N) and ConocoPhilips (COP.N).

-Argentine officials met executives from ConocoPhillips (COP.N) earlier on Monday to discuss potential investments, a Planning Ministry statement said.
-Company executives left the meeting without talking to reporters.

-Vido said last week he would make contact with foreign oil companies, such as ConocoPhillips, Exxon (XOM.N), and Chevron (CVX.N) to seek to attract more investment in oil.

 “Repsol reserves the right to take legal action against companies’ investment in YPF,” a Repsol spokesman said on Monday.